Taxes: Recoverable vs. Non-Recoverable

 What is recoverable tax?

-If you buy something for your business, you pay tax on your purchase.
+When you buy something for your business, you pay tax on your purchase.
 You can deduct this tax from the tax you collect from your customers.

 What is non-recoverable tax?

 Once you create a tax, you cannot change the recoverable or non-recoverable option.
-Learn how to Add, edit or delete a sales tax.
+Learn how to add, edit or delete a sales tax.